Living room in Brisa Alacant apartment in Gran Alacant

 Practical Tips17 March 2026 • 13 min read

-How to Rent a Holiday Apartment in Alicante, Spain — 2026 Guide
+How to Rent an Apartment in Alicante, Spain — 2026 Guide

-2026 Guide: licence, platforms, agreement, deposit and tourist rights
+2026 guide: registration for short stays, platforms, agreement, deposit and tenant rights

-Modern holiday apartment in Spain with terrace and sea view
+Modern apartment in Spain with terrace and sea view

 N. de registro